IamEricYou/Parallel-Programming/README.md

 # Parallel-Programming
-OpemMP, SIMD, OpenCL, and CUDA
+> OpemMP, SIMD, OpenCL, and CUDA

+This is the project works for CS475 at Oregon State University.